Considerations for Photochemical Modeling of Possible Hycean Worlds: Methods

 The simulations using the W24 setup are shown in Table~\ref{Boundary condition table W24 setup}.
 For each scenario with the W24 setup, we vary the assumed photochemical cross sections (see Appendix \ref{Appendix: Cross sections and branching ratios}) and the stellar spectrum (see Appendix \ref{Appendix: The assumed stellar spectrum}).
 In the mini-Neptune setup, we additionally vary the metallicity ($30 - 200\times$ solar), the C/O ratio ($0.25 - 2\times$ solar), and the internal temperature, $T_\textrm{int}$, of the exoplanet ($30 - 70$ K).

+The convergence criterion in \textsf{VULCAN} is defined in section 3 of \cite{2017ApJS..228...20T} by equations 10 and 11.
+If the variation in the model is less than a given factor over a defined period of model time, then the convergence criterion is satisfied and the model integration stops.
+However, \textsf{VULCAN} can sometimes appear to converge and conclude the run before steady state has been achieved in the model (Nick Wogan, Shami Tsai; private communication).
+Where necessary, we overrode this steady state criterion by setting \textit{yconv\textunderscore cri = 0} and \textit{yconv\textunderscore min = 0} in the file \textit{vulcan\textunderscore cfg.py.}

 The \textsf{VULCAN} simulations are listed in Table \ref{Boundary condition table VULCAN}.
 In the mini-Neptune scenario, we perform simulations over different metallicities and compare to the W24 results.
-For the uninhabited Hycean scenario, we extend the surface pressure to explore the effect it has on the resultant composition. \textsf{VULCAN} can sometimes appear to converge and conclude the run before steady state has been achieved in the model (Nick Wogan, private communication).
+For the uninhabited Hycean scenario, we extend the surface pressure to explore the effect it has on the resultant composition.
 The mini-Neptune simulation converges relatively quickly compared to the Hycean scenarios.
-Therefore, in the Hycean cases, we ran \textsf{VULCAN} for $10^{17}$ s \citep[$\sim 3.2$ Gyr, noting here that the estimated age of K2-18 is $2.4 \pm 0.6$ Gyr;][]{2019RNAAS...3..189G}.
+Therefore, in the Hycean cases, we ran \textsf{VULCAN} for a total of $10^{17}$ s ($\sim 3.2$ Gyr), noting here that the estimated age of K2-18 is $2.4 \pm 0.6$ Gyr \citep{2019RNAAS...3..189G}.
+This simulation time accounts for a conservative upper estimate of the age of the system in order to capture the possible long atmospheric lifetime of some molecules.